Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 Meet our expert testers

-Dan is our home tech editor, covering everything from vacuums and floor care to sound and air purifiers.
-They've spent hours testing vacuums for this guide both at home and in the test center, including the Dyson V12 Detect Slim & the Henry Quick.
+I am Homes & Gardens' home tech editor, covering everything from vacuums and floor care to sound and air purifiers.
+I've spent 100+ hours testing 19 vacuums for H&G both at home and in our test center, including the Dyson V12 Detect Slim & the Henry Quick.

-Alex is our expert Head of eCommerce and has years of experience as a product tester.
-He's especially knowledgeable with vacuum cleaners, and after first-hand experience of dozens of vacuum cleaners he knows exactly what makes for a good product.
+Alex is our expert Head of eCommerce and has more than five years of experience as a product tester.
+He's especially knowledgeable with vacuum cleaners, and has spent hundreds of hours testing 30 vacuums of all types.

 Previously the US eCommerce editor for Homes & Gardens, Jaclyn is well-informed on products for the home.
-She's tested a number of vacuum cleaners in this guide including the Dyson Ball Animal 2.
+She's been testing vacuums for four years and has now reviewed more than 16 vacuums, including the best vacuum for pet hair, the Dyson V15 Detect.

 Jen is the editor of Top Ten Reviews.
 Previously she has written for Tech Radar, Ideal Home, Real Homes and Homes & Gardens as our Appliances Editor.
-She has tested out a number of vacuums in this guide, like the Miele Classic C1 Cat & Dog Vacuum Cleaner.
+She tested the Miele Classic C3 Cat & Dog Vacuum Cleaner.

-Camryn Rabideau is a freelance writer and product reviewer who expertly tested dozens of vacuum cleaners.
-She tested the Shark Stratos Upright from her small homestead in Rhode Island.
-As the owner of two dogs and a cat, she’s always looking for the best products to help keep her home (at least somewhat) free of pet hair.
+Camryn Rabideau is a freelance writer and product reviewer who has expertly tested more than 50 vacuum cleaners.
+She tested the Shark Stratos Upright from her small homestead in Rhode Island with two dogs and a cat.

 What's the best cordless vacuum for pet hair?